Carobel/admin-dashboard/README.md

 https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-admin-dashboard
 for the requirements.

-This project puts into practice making a full page layout using a combination of HTML and CSS (specifically flexbox and CSS Grid).
+This project puts into practice making a full page layout using a combination of HTML and CSS (focussing on CSS Grid).